-Sometimes referred to as absorption pumps, gas heat pumps work similarly to any other air-source heat pump, except instead of using electricity to fuel their operation they rely on natural gas.
+Sometimes referred to as absorption pumps, gas heat pumps work similarly to any other air-source heat pump, except instead of using electricity to fuel their operation they rely on natural gas like furnaces.
 This alternative form of power comes with many advantages and disadvantages compared to standard products, so as you shop around for the right type of unit there are a few things you’ll want to keep in mind about each model.

 What is a Gas Heat Pump?

 First, it’s important to understand how an air-source pump works.
-It is often compared to a refrigerator, where a series of coils and compressors move warm air to and from the house.
+It is often compared to a refrigerator, where a series of coils and heat pump compressors move warm air to and from the house.
 For instance, even during the winter, there is still a small amount of warm air outside that can then be captured and forced into the house.
 During the summer, the “heat pump” can also cool the house, forcing out warm air and pulling in the cold stuff.
 But often they’re set up like an air conditioner, run by electricity and refrigerants such as Freon.
 Or they’re available in a geo-thermal system which pulls heat back and forth from the earth.

 Gas heat pumps, on the other hand, have an engine operated by natural gas and utilize natural refrigerants, such as ammonia and water.
 All three do the same type of work, but the methods by which they’re run have significant differences.